 You can use only a single region-wide object storage account per region.
-For example, you can not mix both Swift and S3, or use S3 accounts from multiple different users.
+For example, you can not use S3 accounts from different users.

 - Access Key: The Access Key ID of the administrator.
 These credentials are used to securely sign the requests through a REST of Query API to the CloudPlatform services.
 You can get this from the admin user Details tab in the Accounts page.
 Because you include it in each request, the ID is a secret.
 Each Access Key ID has a Secret Access Key associated with it. - Secret Key: The secret key ID of the administrator.
 You can get this from the admin user Details tab in the Accounts page.